JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 This allows the fetching to happen concurrently.

-Once the fetches have been kicked off, `stringSliceFromChannel` will block until the results are in or the timeout occurs.
+After the fetches have been kicked off, `stringSliceFromChannel` will block until the results are in or the timeout occurs.

 ```go
 results := stringSliceFromChannel(len(urls), channel)
 ```

-Finally, we can print our results to see which URLs are returned.
+Finally, we can print the results to see which URLs are returned.
 If you run this code in the [Go Playground](https://play.golang.org/p/g3RnP9A26v5), remember to change the timeout number since the random number generator will always return the same results.

 ## Final Thoughts

 Here's the cool thing.
 We started out talking about how Go has first-class concurrency support with goroutines and channels.
 Then we saw how easy it is to implement a complex concurrent pattern, a timeout, with a single channel and a few goroutines.
 Over my next few posts, I hope to show that this was only scratching the surface of what one can do with concurrency in Go.
 I hope you'll check back in.
 (Better yet, [subscribe to my newsletter](https://justindfuller.us4.list-manage.com/subscribe?u=d48d0debd8d0bce3b77572097&id=0c1e610cac) to be updated each month about my new posts)

-Finally, this is a pretty neat concurrency pattern, although it's a little unrealistic.
-A good exercise might be to open the [Go Playground](https://play.golang.org/p/g3RnP9A26v5) to see if you can implement these scenarios:
+Finally, even though this is a neat concurrency pattern, it's unrealistic.
+As an exercise you could open the [Go Playground](https://play.golang.org/p/g3RnP9A26v5) to see if you can implement these scenarios:

 * The results should be returned as a JSON object.
 Maybe we could use a struct instead of an array of URLs?
-* A blank page is useless, the code should at least wait until there is ONE result to display.
+* A blank page is useless, the code should at least wait until there is one result to display.

 Enjoy!